TomVanRompaey/angular_docker/README.md

 docker build -t aName:tag .
 ```

-the following one-liner will run the container and start serving your app.
+the following one-liner will run the container and start serving your app from the volume.

 ```shell
 docker run -d -p your_port:4200 -v /your/angular/app:/opt -w /opt nameOfImage:tag